 - Preheat the oven to 350.
 Grease a 9x13 pan and set aside.

-- Remove pan from oven and sprinkle chocolate chips over the top and pour the caramel over the chocolate chips.
+- Remove pan from oven and sprinkle chocolate chips.

 - Top with the remaining brownie batter on the top of the caramel and bake for an additional 15-18 minutes.

 - Remove from oven and let cool completely so that the caramel can set.
 I also find that if you let it cool and place in the fridge it helps to set up right before cutting.